Ad Blocker Detected

 3 – Schedule your appointment.
 You will need the following information to schedule your appointment:

 - Receipt number from your Visa Fee receipt.

-- Ten digit Barcode number from your DS-160 confirmation page.
+- Ten-digit Barcode number from your DS-160 confirmation page.

-4 – Visit the U.S. Embassy or Consulate on the date and time assigned to you for interview with the following documents
+4 – Visit the U.S. Embassy or Consulate on the date and time assigned to you for an interview with the following documents

-- Printed copy of appointment letter
+- A printed copy of the appointment letter

 - DS1-160 confirmation page.

 - At least one photograph taken within the last six months